PMFlow/Stefan_type_Problems/Stefan/README.md

 	used in the main codes.
 - 'plot_c.m' plots the solution 'concentration.mat' of the main codes.

-- 'm_Stefan.png' and 's_Stefan.png' are plots of the temperature- and diffusion front-solutions.
+- 'm_Stefan.png' and 's_Stefan.png' are plots of the temperature and diffusion front solutions.